ibilalkayy/proctl/README.md

 `go run main.go`

+**Note:** After signing up in the account, if you logout and login again, it will give you an error that the `proctl.Members` table does not exist.

+Please make sure to create the Members table in MySQL database by copying this code.

+    CREATE TABLE IF NOT EXISTS Members ( id INT PRIMARY KEY AUTO_INCREMENT,
+        emails VARCHAR(255) NOT NULL,
+        passwords VARCHAR(255) NOT NULL,
+        fullnames VARCHAR(255) NOT NULL,
+        accountnames VARCHAR(255) NOT NULL,
+        titles VARCHAR(255) NOT NULL,
+        phones VARCHAR(255) NOT NULL,
+        locations VARCHAR(255) NOT NULL,
+        working_statuses VARCHAR(255) NOT NULL,
+        is_active TINYINT NOT NULL,
+        created_at DATETIME NOT NULL
+    );

+I will improve this code so that it is not used further.

 ## Configuration

 Proctl uses a configuration file to store your settings.
 By default, the configuration file is located in `$HOME/.proctl.yaml`.
 You can also specify a different config file using the `--config` flag.